 3 This list is not exhaustive: there are many more different standard forms that have been developed by BIMCO and others.

-4 It is, however, open for the carrier to adduce evidence that the goods shipped were not as described (except where the bill of lading has been transferred to a third party in good faith, in which case the bill of lading will be conclusive evidence that the goods shipped were as described).
+4 However, it is open for the carrier to adduce evidence that the goods shipped were not as described (except where the bill of lading has been transferred to a third party in good faith, in which case the bill of lading will be conclusive evidence that the goods shipped were as described).

 5 The term 'negotiable' is used by most in the industry; however, the correct term is 'transferable'.